timmay54/FreeGLUT-on-Windows/README.md

         ![dll](dll1.PNG)
         * Select that dll, right click, and select Properties.
         * Change Platform at the top of this window to Win32!
 Change "Exclude From Build" to No, AND "Content" to Yes.
 Click Apply.
-        * While on this file, Change the platform to x64.
+        * While editing the properties this file, Change the platform to x64.
 Change "Excluded From Build" to Yes.
 This hides the 32bit dll from the 64bit configuration.
         * Close the Properties window, and at the top of the VisualStudio screen, next to the "Debug" or Play button dropdown, change the build to x64.
 There should be a disabled icon on that dll.

     7. One last time...
         * Go to `<freeglut download folder>\freeglut\bin\x64`, and drag this DIFFERENT dll file over the project file like you did before for the above instructions.
-        * Highlight it, then right click, and select properties.
+        * Highlight it (The one that you DID NOT JUST DISABLE), then right click, and select properties.
-        * At the top of this properties windpw, select platform "Win32".
+        * At the top of this properties window, select platform "Win32".
 Change "Excluded From Build" to Yes.
 Click Apply.
         * Change the platform back to x64.
 Change "Excluded From Build" to No, AND "Content" to Yes.
 Click apply.

+    8.

 5. Test it out
         * When you change between x64 and x86 at the top, the two different DLL's should toggle, one will always be disabled, and the other will be enabled
         * Run the test code on x86, and again with x64 selected.
 Both should show a triangle in the screen.

 ## Miscellaneous